MeetThakur/ConvoMetrics/README.md

 2. Make sure you have Python installed on your system.
 3. Open Telegram Desktop and export your chat in JSON format.
 4. Rename the exported chat file as "chat.json".
-5. Place the JSON file in the same folder as the script or executable.
+5. Place the JSON file in the same folder as the script.
-6. Run the script or executable.
+6. Run the script.
 7. Wait for the analysis to complete.
 8. Once the analysis is finished, you will receive your chat statistics.